What are Drug Cutoff Levels?

 What are CPT Codes?

 - CPT Codes are copyrighted and maintained by the American Medical Association (AMA).
-Updated annually, these codes fall into three major categories.
+Updated yearly, these codes fall into three major parts.

-- Category I– The code range is 00100 to 99499.
-Each five-digit code has a corresponding description of the procedure or service.
+- Category I– The code range 00100 to 99499.
+Each 5 digit code has a compatible description of the procedure or service.

 - Category II – These are more of alphanumeric tracking codes to describe clinical components in-clinic services or evaluation and management.